Tomer2006/minecraft-inspired-game/back_end/README-PostgreSQL.md

 # PostgreSQL Migration Guide

-This guide explains how to migrate your Minecraft-inspired game from JSON file storage to Render's Managed PostgreSQL database.
+This guide explains how to migrate your Minecraft-inspired game from JSON file storage to Railway or Render's Managed PostgreSQL database.

 ## Quick Start

 For experienced users:

-1. Create Render PostgreSQL database
+1. Create Railway PostgreSQL database (or Render PostgreSQL database)
-2. Set `DATABASE_URL` environment variable
+2. Set `DATABASE_URL` environment variable (automatically done on Railway)
 3. Run `npm install && npm run migrate`
-4. Deploy to Render with `DATABASE_URL` set
+4. Deploy to Railway (or Render) with `DATABASE_URL` set
 5. Backup and remove JSON files

 See detailed steps below.

 ## Prerequisites

-1. A Render account with PostgreSQL database provisioned
+1. A Railway account with PostgreSQL database provisioned (or Render account with PostgreSQL)
 2. Node.js environment with npm
 3. Existing JSON data files (players-data.json, time-data.json, world-data.json)

-## Step 1: Set up Render PostgreSQL Database
+## Step 1: Set up PostgreSQL Database

+### Option A: Railway (Recommended)

+1. Log into your Railway dashboard
+2. Create a new project or use an existing one
+3. Add a PostgreSQL database:
+   - Click "Add Plugin" → "PostgreSQL"
+   - Choose a name (e.g., `minecraft-db`)
+   - Railway will automatically create the database and set the `DATABASE_URL` environment variable
+4. The database will be provisioned automatically with no additional configuration needed

+### Option B: Render

 1. Log into your Render dashboard
 2. Create a new PostgreSQL database: